ZimingLi98/Model2_Group7/README.md

 # Model2_Group7_BodyFat
 ## Group Member
-Baiheng Chen,
-Wanxin Tu,
+Baiheng Chen, Wanxin Tu, Ziming Li
-Ziming Li,
 ## Introduction
 Our project is about the prediction of body fat percentage.
 The files in this repository include our data cleaning, model training, ShinyApp, and etc.
 ## data